ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 <meta name="user/config/environment" content="%7B%22modulePre.your.config">
 ```

-This meta tag is required for your ember application to function properly.
+This meta tag is required for your Ember application to function properly.

 If you prefer to have this tag be part of your compiled JavaScript files
 instead, you may use the `storeConfigInMeta` flag in `ember-cli-build.js`.